LegendOfMCPE/WorldEditArt/README.md

 Selections can be created for any shapes.
 A builder session can hold multiple selections at the same time.
 Some commands accept an optional `selectionName` argument; if not provided, the _default selection name_ is used.

 The default selection name is `default` by default.
-It can be changed using the `//selname` (`//seln`) command, e.g. `//selname a` to change the default selection name to `a`.
+It can be changed using the `//selname` (`//seln`) command, e.g.
+`//selname a` to change the default selection name to `a`.

 All selections can be listed using the `//sel` command.
 A specific selection can be viewed using the `//sel <selectionName>` command, and deselected using the `//desel` command.

-> `PROTIP` While `//desel` is generally useless, deselecting a selection that you have already finished working on may prevent mistakes.
+> `PROTIP` While `//desel` is generally useless, deselecting a selection that you have already finished working on may

-#### Creating selections
+> prevent mistakes.

+Selections can be created and modified using wands and commands.
+Some selections cannot be created directly, and you have to modify a created selection.

+> `PROTIP` All wand commands and commands for creating/modifying selections can be used with `//at`.

 #### Wands
+Wands are used to select positions to create/modify selections.
+Use the wand on a block, and the block's position will be used to modify your selection depending on the wand type.

+The wand type depends on the item (neglecting the damage) you are holding and how you click the block.
+You can modify the wand types using the `//wand <wandType> <itemName> <clickType>`.
+Different wand types are used for different shapes, which will be explained below. `itemName` is the item you are holding, and `clickType` is how you click the block (`left`/`right`, where `left` is equivalent to long-clicking a block <sup>(on mobile)</sup> or left-clicking a block
+<sup>(on PC)</sup>, and `right` is equivalent to tapping a block <sup>(on mobile)</sup> or right-clicking a block
+<sup>(on PC)</sup>.

+The wand's item is independent from the item's damage.
+For example, a coal item and a charcoal item are identified as the same item, and a broken golden hoe is the same as a brand new golden hoe, but a golden hoe is different from an iron hoe.

+Each wand has an equivalent command, e.g. the `pos1` command has an equivalent command `//pos1`.
+Wand commands are equivalent to using the wand on **the block your feet are _in_**.
+Here are a few common cases:

+* **Swimming in the middle of a lake**: Since your feet are in water, the highest water block is used.
+* **Floating at the edge of a well** (where you are trapped in the water): Sometimes you are in the air block above the water, and sometimes you are in the water block.
+* **Standing on a _full_ block**: The air block above the full block is used.
+  * This also includes upper slabs, inverted stairs, the upper step of stairs and closed trapdoors placed on the upper half, etc.
+* **Standing on an _incomplete_ block**: The incomplete block is used.
+  * This includes both "thin" and "thick" blocks, such as chests, soul sand, lower slabs, redstone repeaters, cauldrons, etc.

+The wand will apply to your default selection name.
+You may add an argument behind wand commands to specify the selection to modify, e.g. `//pos1 selection-2`.

+If you use a wand for a shape different from your current selection's shape, your current selection will be deleted, replaced by the new shape.

+Note that it is unreasonable for a shape to have its points in different worlds, so your current selection will also be deleted if you use any wands in a different world.
+You may temporarily disable wands using the `//wand true|false` command.

+Selection beyond the height limit is allowed.
+They will be automatically skipped like non-construction-area blocks if you try to change them with block-setting commands.

+#### Cuboid Selections
+A cuboid selection is a rectangular box oriented vertically.

+##### Wands
+There are two wands -- `pos1` and `pos2`.
+When both wand positions are set, the selection will become a valid cuboid selection, containing all blocks between `pos1` and `pos2` along the three axes, **including `pos1` and `pos2` themselves**, so you can select a single block, a line of blocks, a wall/floor of blocks or a cuboid of blocks using cuboid selections.

+The `pos1` and `pos2` values will be preserved, so if you use either wand again in the same world, the other position will be kept.
+For example, using `pos1` again will only change the position of `pos1` but does not affect `pos2`.

+`//pos1` and `//pos2` can be aliased as `//1` and `//2`.

+##### Commands
+###### Shoot
+The `//cub s <distance>` command sets `pos1` as your current location, and `pos2` as `<distance>` blocks to the direction you are looking at.

+###### Grow
+The `//cub g <-x> <-y> <-z> <+x> <+y> <+z>` command will expand your cuboid selection.
+If you do not have a selection or your current selection was not a cuboid, it will take a 1&cross;1&cross;1 cuboid (the block you are standing **in**).

+The order of `pos1` and `pos2` will not be preserved -- after running `//cub g`, `pos1` is always the minimum (most negative) point in your cuboid, and `pos2` is always the maximum (most positive) point.

+###### SkyBed
+The `//cub skybed` (`//cub sb`) command will move `pos1` vertically to the lowest bedrock level (y=0) and `pos2` to the build height level (y=255 right now).

+> `PROTIP` The SkyBed command can be used to create "area" selections.
+For example, if you wish to mark the whole area
+> from bedrock to the sky as a construction area, SkyBed can help you select the area without teleporting to the lowest
+> and highest levels.